Can people use my SMS service if they don't have an Android phone?

-It may be helpful to stop thinking of the phone you use for Telerivet as a mobile phone, and instead think of it as a ~$100 dedicated device that allows you to have an SMS gateway.
+It may be helpful to stop thinking of the phone you use with the Telerivet Gateway app as a mobile phone, and instead think of it as a ~$100 dedicated device that allows you to have an SMS gateway.

 How fast can Telerivet send and receive SMS messages?

-The rate at which Telerivet can send and receive messages depends on several factors, including your phone, your network, and the length of the SMS messages you're sending.
+The rate at which the Telerivet Gateway app can send and receive messages depends on several factors, including your phone, your network, and the length of the SMS messages you're sending.